- Chart

 Market Environment Factors

-ESUS is influenced by broader economic conditions, sector-specific trends, regulatory changes impacting ESG disclosures, and investor sentiment towards sustainable investments.
-Growth prospects for sectors with strong ESG profiles, such as renewable energy and technology, can positively impact performance.
-Conversely, economic downturns or shifts in investor preferences could pose risks.
+The ETF is influenced by broader economic conditions, investor sentiment towards sustainable investing, and the performance of the U.S. equity market.
+Growth prospects for sectors with strong ESG profiles, such as renewable energy and technology, can positively impact its holdings, while regulatory changes and shifts in consumer preferences also play a role.

 Growth Trajectory